yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-tserver.md

 ##### --ysql_packed_row_size_limit

 Packed row size limit for YSQL.
 The default value is 0 (use block size as limit).
-For rows that are over this size limit, a greedy approach will be used to pack as many columns as possible, the remaining columns will be stored as individual key value pairs instead.
+For rows that are over this size limit, a greedy approach will be used to pack as many columns as possible, with the remaining columns stored as individual key-value pairs.

 Default: `0`